hellofresh/kangal/docs/index.md

 - [Troubleshooting](troubleshooting.md)

 Welcome to the Kangal - **K**ubernetes **an**d **G**o **A**utomatic **L**oader!

-For installation instructions, read the [Quickstart guide](/README.md#quickstart-guide) or the [Helm Chart](/charts/kangal/README.md).

 In this section you can find information about load generators and how to write tests.

+## Installation
+To install Kangal in your Kubernetes cluster follow the instructions from the [Helm Chart](https://github.com/hellofresh/kangal/blob/master/charts/kangal/README.md) page.

 ## Load generator types (aka backends)
 Currently, there are the following load generator types implemented for Kangal:

-- **Fake** - Mock up provider used for testing purpouses, not generating any load.
+- **Fake** - Mock up provider used for testing purposes, not generating any load.
 - **JMeter** - Kangal creates JMeter load test environments based on [hellofresh/kangal-jmeter](https://github.com/hellofresh/kangal-jmeter) docker image.
 - **Locust** - Kangal creates Locust load test environments based on official docker image [locustio/locust](https://hub.docker.com/r/locustio/locust).
 - **`ghz`** - Kangal creates `ghz` load test environments using [hellofresh/kangal-ghz](https://github.com/hellofresh/kangal-ghz) docker image.